Sign Up for a Free Account

 Overview

-Metastatic brain tumors arising from systemic cancer affect approximately 150,000 people in the United States each year (149).
-They are one of the most common neurologic complications of cancer, and their incidence is likely increasing with improved diagnostic techniques and more effective systemic treatments, leading to longer survival.
+Metastatic brain tumors arising from systemic cancer affect 150,000 to 200,000 people in the United States each year (144).
+They are one of the most common neurologic complications of cancer, and their incidence is increasing with improved diagnostic techniques and more effective systemic treatments, leading to longer survival.
 Brain metastases have a potentially devastating effect on quality of life and patient survival.
-Developments in treatment of patients with brain metastases include stereotactic radiosurgery following surgical resection, molecularly targeted agents, and immunotherapy.
-The author of this clinical article summarizes the clinical features of brain metastases and provides an updated summary and critique of currently available treatments.
+Developments in the treatment of patients with brain metastases include stereotactic radiosurgery following surgical resection, molecularly targeted agents, and immunotherapy.
+The authors of this article summarize the clinical features of brain metastases, diagnosis, and treatment strategy in view of the current management guidelines.

 Key points